How to Calculate Statistical Significance

 Although statistical tests can often be computed by hand, most researchers use an analysis program.
 Software packages like Tableau, SPSS, and Stata are commercially available and make such computations simple.
 Yet even in the absence of such software, researchers can often use programs like Microsoft Excel to simplify the execution of statistical analyses.

-In order to make sound decisions, it’s important for research to be statistically significant.
-CloudResearch can help with your research by providing quick access to tens of millions of participants.
-Using our platform, you can be sure you find enough participants to conduct well-powered studies.
-And, if you don’t have the resources or are unsure how to plan or analyze your study, we’re here to help.
-We have expert social scientists who can help plan and manage any study you want to run.
+To make sound decisions, it's important for research to be statistically significant.
+CloudResearch helps tens of thousands of researchers get to the stage of significance testing by providing quick access to tens of millions of online research participants.
+Using our platform, you can find enough participants to conduct well-powered studies.
+And, if you don't have the resources or are unsure how to plan or analyze your study, we're here to help.
+Our expert team can help plan or manage any study you want to run.
 After the data are gathered, we can conduct advanced statistical analyses and interpret the data for you, saving your team time and resources.